krissl94/mqtt/README.md

  * A raspberry pi
  * 2 arduino's with wireless capabilities.
 We've used 2 NodeMCU ESP8266's
+ * A 433MHz transmitter and receiver
+ * A basic button, some resitors and leds for the lights

- * The hardware as defined in the fritzing diagrams.
+The hardware setup can be seen in the documentation and the fritzing diagrams.

 In order to run this project, be sure to start the MQTT broker first.